Skip navigation bar

 • Thirty percent of them live in California, New York and Illinois.

-These numbers are much lower than others often cited, including those from the Bicycle Federation and the U.S. Consumer Product Safety Commission.
+These numbers are much lower than others often cited, including those from the U.S. Consumer Product Safety Commission.
 We do not have the definition of "active cyclist" to confirm how the total was reached.
-This data is contained in a study titled BIKETRAC Bicycling Participation and Usage Study.
-For more information on purchasing this study you can contact BMRI at (617) 277-5660.
+This data was contained in a study titled BIKETRAC Bicycling Participation and Usage Study sold by BMRI at that time.

 Other Pages to Check